ravitheja990/flow-log-parser/README.md

 The lookup table contains destination port and protocol combinations, which are used to assign tags to each flow log entry.
 The output includes counts of matches for each tag and port/protocol combination.

-Assumptions
+Assumptions:

-   1. The program only supports the default log format (as shown in the sample flow logs provided in the prompt).
+   1. The program only supports the default log format (as shown in the sample flow logs provided in the problem statement in the email).
    2. Version 2 of the flow log is the only version supported.
    3. The log parsing is case-insensitive when matching protocol types (tcp, udp, etc.).
    4. The lookup table can map multiple tags to different port/protocol combinations.
-   5. Non-matching log entries are categorized as "Untagged."
+   5. Non-matching log entries are categorized as "Untagged"

     Directory Structure